In the Sermon on the Mount, Jesus said "let your light shine" for others to see:

 Today, "let your light shine" must include keeping darkness out.
 How can our Light shine to others, if we act and behave like the world.
-Go to Keeping Out the Darkness to see a list of over fifty carnal behaviors that never can be a light to the world.
+Go to Keeping Out the Darkness to see a list of carnal behaviors that never can be a light to the world.

 If we live a Christian lifestyle, we will never have to worry about darkness pervading our lives, for the most part anyway.
 I say for the most part because we are not perfect and will not be perfect until we join Jesus in heaven.

 Here are ten points described in Christian Lifestyle about living the life of a Christian: